rails/rails/guides/source/2_2_release_notes.md

 Better integration with HTTP : Out of the box ETag support
 ----------------------------------------------------------

-Supporting the etag and last modified timestamp in HTTP headers means that Rails can now send back an empty response if it gets a request for a resource that hasn't been modified lately.
+Supporting the ETag and last modified timestamp in HTTP headers means that Rails can now send back an empty response if it gets a request for a resource that hasn't been modified lately.
 This allows you to check whether a response needs to be sent at all.

 ```ruby
 class ArticlesController < ApplicationController